 All children with Crohn’s disease should be treated by a paediatric gastroenterologist or other specialist with extensive experience of inflammatory bowel disease (IBD).

-Symptoms of Crohn's disease can vary.
+These can vary.
 More common symptoms include severe stomach pain, vomiting, nausea, dramatic weight loss, persistent diarrhoea (possibly with blood and/or mucus), and in some cases, constipation.
 These symptoms can either appear very suddenly, or very slowly, with weeks or months of good health in-between.
 Children often present initially with just one or two of these symptoms.
 As they mimic other less serious childhood conditions, diagnosis can be very difficult.
 In some cases, the symptoms may not point to bowel disease with a child just feeling very tired with a loss of appetite, joint pains, skin rash or slowed growth.
 As the symptoms can come and go, it is sometimes thought to be a virus.

 Other symptoms which may show when Crohn's is active are night fevers, joint inflammation (arthritis), inflamed eyes, erythma nodosum (painful boil like lumps that usually appear on the shins), rashes and eruptions on any part of skin.
 It is very rare but occasionally genital areas may also be affected.
 Most of these symptoms are responsive to treatment given for Crohn's so should clear up once Crohn's is under control but if any continue, they should be reported to the specialist team as soon as possible.